Anatomy of a Canning Jar

 The Jar

 Canning jars are molded from a thick glass that is made to withstand heat and pressure year after year.
-Jars come in a variety of sizes that we discuss in the following section.
+Jars come in a variety of sizes.

 The Lid